chiawase/chi-11ty/README.md

 - ~~clean up the metadata? opengraph, etc.?~~ done

 ## Changelog
+## 7 June 2025
+- removed the ongoing TODOs from this README.md and laid them out in [chi-11ty/issues](https://github.com/chiawase/chi-11ty/issues)

 > not really sure if i'll maintain this, but I'll write it here for my visibility lol
 ## 29 Apr 2025